TheITVeteran/Agent2077/README.md

 - LAN serving via mDNS

 Things that may come eventually:
-- ComfyUI image generation integration
+- Better ComfyUI image generation and editing
 - In-depth setup video on YouTube
 - More app types in the App Store